Here's everything you need to know about Avengers: Infinity War!

 Avengers: Infinity War Images

-If the prospect of THE ENTIRE MCU appearing in one colossal cosmic conflagration still seems like a surreal concept, then this immensely epic San Diego Comic-Con Avengers: Infinity War poster might just help you come to terms with the notion.
+If the concept of THE ENTIRE MCU appearing in one colossal cosmic conflagration still seems like a surreal concept, then this immensely epic San Diego Comic-Con Avengers: Infinity War poster might just help you come to terms with the notion.

 Indeed, the whole MCU gang is here, with all the Avengers characters, notably Vision and Scarlet Witch in a romantic embrace that should please comic book fans, Asgardians Thor and Loki, the Guardians of the Galaxy lineup (with adolescent Groot in tow), Doctor Strange and the new, box-office-breaking Spider-Man.
 Of course, at the center of the poster – and the two-film storyline – is Josh Brolin’s Mad Titan himself, Thanos, going without his familiar headwear, but sporting the all-too-familiar, gem-powered, omnipotence-granting Infinity Gauntlet!